Introduction by Michael Evans

 Wally’s Records and Tapes;

 “Wally” was a local entrepreneur who started selling albums from the trunk of his car and out of his house on 900 South selling new records at the lowest possible legal price.
-He even opened up a brick-and-mortar store on busy State Street, directly across from Tape Head Company, his most popular competitor.
+He even opened up some brick-and-mortar stores on busy State Street too.

-Frank Zappa’s (in)famous commode poster was on display right above the telephone in Wally’s Records — Michael Evans bought it for two dollars while Wally was selling off everything in the place as he was closing his store.
-The music-buying public enjoyed low prices bred by competition, but razor-thin profit margins set limits on both.
+Frank Zappa’s (in)famous commode poster was on display right above the telephone in Wally’s Records — Michael Evans bought it for two dollars while Wally was selling off everything while he was closing one of the store locations outside of his house.
+The music-buying public enjoyed low prices bred by competition, but razor-thin profit margins set limits on what was possible.

 Number Seven on Steve Jones’ List was an obscure shop called Hobbit Slot,